telegrapher/kubernetes-the-hard-ware-way/docs/01-prerequisites.md

 ## One server

+Since we plan to use KVM, the CPU should support the virtualization extensions (VT-x on Intel or VMX on AMD).

-I casually have floating around a 16 core/256 GB of RAM machine.
+I will use for this tutorial a machine that I casually have floating around with 16 core and 256 GB of RAM.

 ## Operating system